ECE Outreach: Pre-College Programs

 Below is a list of programs led by ECE; please check back often for updates.

-- STEP-UP, or the Summer Teacher Experience Program, Utilizing Physics, is a summer-long training program for metro Atlanta high school physics teachers.
+- STEP-UP, or the Summer Teacher Experience Program, Utilizing Physics/Math, is a summer-long training program for metro Atlanta high school physics teachers.

 - H.O.T.
 Days @ Georgia Tech is a one-week long summer program designed to introduce high school students to electrical and computer engineering concepts.